zer0def/nginxinc-kubernetes-ingress/docs/content/overview/design.md

 For conciseness in diagrams, NGINX Ingress Controller is often labelled "IC" on this page.

+---

-## NGINX Ingress Controller at a High Level
+## NGINX Ingress Controller at a high level

 This figure depicts an example of NGINX Ingress Controller exposing two web applications within a Kubernetes cluster to clients on the internet: